 Instruct each parallel process (in Hadoop these are the map tasks and in DryadLINQ these are the vertices) to execute CAP3 program on each input file.

 This application resembles a common parallelization requirement, where an executable, a script, or a function in a special framework such as Matlab or R, needs to be applied on a collection of data items.
 We can develop DryadLINQ & Hadoop applications similar to the CAP3 implementations for all these use cases.
 One can use MPI to implement a parallel version of CAP3.
 However, then the application needs to handle initial file distribution and final results collection manually.
 Since CAP3 is executed as a standalone application by each parallel process in MPI, even with the above extra work it would not yield any performance gains.
-Therefore we did not implement CAP3 using MPI rather focused on Hadoop and DryadLINQ.
+Therefore we did not implement CAP3 using MPI but rather focused on Hadoop and DryadLINQ.

 DryadLINQ Implementation